canonical/anbox-streaming-sdk/js/anbox-stream-docs.md

  * displays its video & audio feed in an HTML5 player *
  * @param options: {object} {
+ *     connector: WebRTC Stream connector.
  *     targetElement: ID of the DOM element to attach the video to. (required)
  *     url: Address of the service. (required)
  *     authToken: Authentication token acquired through /1.0/login (required)
  *     stunServers: List ICE servers (default: [{"urls": ['stun:stun.l.google.com:19302'], username: "", password: ""}])
- *       session: {
- *           app: Android application ID or name. (required)
- *       },
- *       screen: {
- *           width: screen width (default: 1280)
- *           height: screen height (default: 720)
- *           fps: screen frame rate (default: 60)
- *           density: screen density (default: 240)
- *       },
  *     controls: {
  *        keyboard: true or false, send keypress events to the Android instance. (default: true)
  *        mouse: true or false, send mouse and touch events to the Android instance. (default: true)
  *        gamepad: true or false, send gamepad events to the Android instance. (default: true)
  *     },
  *     callbacks: {
  *        ready: function, called when the video and audio stream are ready to be inserted. (default: none)
  *        error: function, called on stream error with the message as parameter. (default: none)
  *        done: function, called when the stream is closed. (default: none)
  *     },
  *     experimental: {
  *        disableBrowserBlock: don't throw an error if an unsupported browser is detected. (default: false)
  *     }
  *   }
  */

 let stream = new AnboxStream({
+    connector: connector,
     targetElement: "anbox-stream",
     url: config.backendAddress,
     authToken: "abc123",
-    session: {
-        app: "some-application-name",
-    },
-    screen: {
-        width: 720,
-        height: 1280,
-    },
     callbacks: {
         ready: () => { console.log('video stream is ready') },
         error: (e) => { console.log('an error occurred:', e) },